eswarak/img-MMS/docs/preconditions.md

 If you haven't done so already, you must complete these steps before proceeding with the MMS example for ML model updates

-1. Install (or gain access to) the IBM Edge Application Manager (IEAM) infrastructure (Horizon Exchange and Agbot).
+1. Install (or gain access to) the IBM Edge Application Manager (IEAM) infrastructure (Horizon Exchange and Agbot). - **This step is completed**.

 2. Install the Horizon agent on your edge device and configure it to point to your Horizon Exchange.
-See [Preparing an edge device](https://www.ibm.com/support/knowledgecenter/SSFKVV_4.0/devices/installing/adding_devices.html) for details.
+See [Preparing an edge device](https://www.ibm.com/support/knowledgecenter/SSFKVV_4.0/devices/installing/adding_devices.html) for details. - **This step is completed**.

-3. Install Docker and create a [Docker Hub](https://hub.docker.com/) ID.
-This is required because the instructions in this section include publishing your service container image to Docker Hub.
+3. You need to use your docker id.
+This is required to push the image to docker registry.

 - Log in to Docker Hub using your Docker Hub ID:
 ```bash